Will Pressure Washing Damage My

 The straight answer

-If you asked if water will damage a composition roof the answer would
+If you asked if water will damage a composition roof the answer is

-also be yes.
+also yes.
 If you asked if direct sunlight will damage a composition

 roof the answer would also be yes.
 All three of the above are going to